 Several papers quantify uncertainty of outcome between consecutive seasons by using sophisticated statistical techniques.
-While our approach is much simpler, that can help its spread among the stakeholders as the popularity of scientometric indices show: it is usually more attractive---although might be potentially misleading---to express a complex phenomenon in sports (or any other fields) with a single number.
-The proposed methodology can be understood with limited methodological knowledge, and one can easily ``open the black box'' behind the results.
+While our approach is much simpler, that can help its spread among the stakeholders as the popularity of scientometric indices shows: it is usually more attractive---although might be potentially misleading---to express a complex phenomenon in sports (or any other field) with a single number.
+The suggested framework can be understood with limited methodological knowledge, and one can easily ``open the black box'' behind the results.
 Anyway, measuring trends over time in a novel manner compared to the prior literature is able to reinforce or deny well-established findings which is an important issue in academic research, even though the conclusions of the analysis do not fundamentally differ from the findings of the ``standard'' literature.

 The theoretical overview is followed by a real-world application.
-The proposed methodology will be used first to quantify the performance of clubs and national associations in the recent seasons of the UEFA Champions League, the most prestigious European soccer tournament.
+The proposed methodology will be used first to quantify the performance of clubs and national associations in the recent seasons of the UEFA Champions League, the most prestigious European football tournament.
 In particular, a rolling five-season window is chosen because both the UEFA club and country coefficients---that measure the results of individual clubs (for seeding in the Champions League) and the member associations (for determining the access list of the Champions League), respectively---take into account the matches played over the past five seasons of European competitions. \citet{Milanovic2005} also examines five-year periods as reasonable over which concentration can be observed and calculated.

 After that, three types of competitive balance will be analysed at the level of clubs, between the countries, and within the countries.
 It seems that previous studies have not discussed competition at the level of national associations in the UEFA Champions League.
 Therefore, they have failed to identify if different clubs from the same country have dominated the tournament.
 We can grab even this aspect of reduced competition.